 I do think that on a high level, there is a framework that you can use to understand these things.
 The right way to use what I wrote here is more as a primer to go down the right rabbit hole and not treat this as the absolute facts.

 Estate Taxes and Inheritance Tax are Potentially Bigger Deal than Withholding Taxes

-A large segment of investors buy and hold exchange-traded funds (ETF).
-At this point, many of these ETF have rather low dividend yield.
+A large segment of investors buys and hold exchange-traded funds (ETF).
+At this point, many of these ETFs have rather a low dividend yields.